 Museum Brandhorst: 8,80 Euro (regular), 6,60 Euro (reduced)

 One-Euro Sunday Ticket: The One-Euro Sunday Ticket is still available for 1 euro.

 Informations on our regular reduced-entrance prices you can found on our website.
-The 5-Visit Pass and the Day Pass for 12 euros for all museums are not available and usable at the moment.

 How do I get my ticket for the visit?